mepp/autochimp/readme.txt

 2) Peter Michael at [FlowDrops](http://www.flowdrops.com/) for some quality testing.
 3) [Latinos a Morir](http://www.latinosamorir.com/) for supporting the BuddyPress Synchronization feature.
 4) Bryan Hoffman at [Dwell DFW Apartments](http://apartments.dwelldfw.com/dallas/) for supporting synchronizing all WordPress user fields.
+5) Sarah Anderson for quality testing.
+6) Morgan at [Satellite Jones](http://satellitejones.com/) for catching the "wp_" bug.

 == License ==